 Place your watermelon on a sturdy surface, preferably if it has a flatter side.

 Grab the vodka cap and place it atop the middle of the watermelon.
-With a sharp pick, trace the size of the vodka spout.
+Trace the size of the vodka spout, preferably using a marker.

 Use a small, sharp knife and cut a hole about an inch or so deep.
 Cut no wider than you traced.